 Taxation of international executives

-All tax information in this section is summarized by KPMG & Associados – SROC, SA based on the Portuguese Personal Income Tax Code, enacted in 1989, updated as of January 2017, according to the Portuguese Personal Income Tax Reform as well as the 2017 State Budget Law that updates the additional surcharge up to 3,21%
+All tax information in this section is summarized by KPMG & Associados – SROC, SA based on the Portuguese Personal Income Tax Code, enacted in 1989, updated as of January 2018, according to the Portuguese Personal Income Tax Reform as well as the 2018 State Budget Law.

 Are there social security/social insurance taxes in Portugal?
 If so, what are the rates for employers and employees?